Jonathan Schoop Player Props: Tigers vs. Orioles

 Jonathan Schoop At The Plate

-- Schoop has gotten a hit in five of 10 games this year, but he has no multi-hit games.
+- Schoop has gotten a hit in five of 11 games this season, but he has no multi-hit games.

-- In 10 games played this year, he has not gone deep.
+- In 11 games played this season, he has not hit a long ball.

 - Schoop has not driven in a run this season.